 - Do not grind with a cut-off wheel or put pressure on the sides. - Do not mount wheel if blotters are damaged.
 Do not destroy cushioning effect by making mounting bolts too tight.
-Never fasten while applying your weight.
-Otherwise the thread could be broken.
-Proper torque is 20 N•m (15 ft. lbs.). - Examine wheel carefully before use.
+Proper torque is 20 N·m (15 ft. lbs.). - Examine wheel carefully before use.
 Do not use if wheel is warped, damp, cracked, chipped or cutting area shows heat discoloration. - A wheel once dropped cannot be trusted.
 Discard a wheel if you drop it.